 I kept waiting to feel something – more.
 It’s not that I was numb, I didn’t feel good or even apathetic about seeing him.
 But it wasn’t the overwhelming, crippling panic – a mix of hopelessness, rage and defeat I had felt for so long.
 Maybe it’s the years of therapy, or becoming sober from fix-it pills, or turning thirty.
 Four days had passed and it finally dawned on me.
 I don’t believe I’ll ever be over what happened.
 I’m still quite a ways from forgiving Stephen – if that’s even a possibility.
 I recognize now that time doesn’t make you forget, but it does make you strong.
 I have been both literally and metaphorically barring the scars he left, carrying the weight of all the trauma for years.
 I know better now.
 I had survived and I would keep on surviving.
 Maybe this seems like a small feat, but when something almost kills you and lose that fear –

 I may not forgive him.
 I may still be angry.
 But I no longer fear him.

 I will never again be silent in the face of bullshit and I’ll be damned if I’m compliant.
 Do not back down.
 Speak the truth.
-I am not grateful for what has transpired, but I am grateful that God used that situation, and every situation since to help me find my voice, and reveal my strength.
+I am not grateful for what has transpired, but I am grateful that the universe used that situation, and every situation since to help me find my voice, and reveal my strength.